A Complete 5-Day Kyoto Itinerary

 Sanjusangendo Hall

-After eating as much street food as we could at Nishiki Market we decided to visit our first temple in Kyoto.
-Normally Sanjusangendo Hall can be extremely crowded, but if you get there early enough you can often have fewer crowds.
+After eating as much street food as you can at Nishiki Market head to your first temple in Kyoto, Sanjusangendo Hall.
+Sanjusangedo Hall can be crowded, but if you get there early enough you can often have fewer crowds!

 Sanjusangendo Hall is a temple complex comprised of a few different areas including the main hall, tranquil gardens, and prayer areas.
 It was originally founded in 1164 but rebuilt a century later after being destroyed by a fire.

-Sanjusangendo Hall is most famous for its 1,000 statues of Kannon, the goddess of mercy, which are located inside the main hall.
+It is most famous for its 1,000 statues of Kannon, the goddess of mercy, which are located inside the main hall.
 Out of the 1,000 statues, 124 are original to the temple and were rescued from the fire in 1249.
 The remainder of the statues are from the 13th century.
-It’s fascinating to see this piece of history so up close.
+It’s fascinating to see this piece of history so up close!

 P.S.
 As you are not allowed to take photographs while inside the hall, we did not take the above photo.
-This was scanned from a postcard set we purchased while visiting Sanjusangendo Hall.
-We merely wanted you to be able to see the magnificence of the 1,000 statues of Kannon.
+This was scanned from a postcard set we purchased while visiting Sanjusangendo Hall so you can see the magnificence of the 1,000 statues of Kannon!

 Location: 657 Sanjusangendomawari, Higashiyama Ward, Kyoto, 605-0941, Japan // MAP